(n) Provisions, Contingent Liabilities and Contingent Assets

 51. CAPITAL MANAGEMENT:

 The Company’s primary objective with respect to capital management is to ensure continuity of business and support the growth of the Company while at the same time provide reasonable returns to its various stakeholders and maximise shareholders value.
 In order to achieve these objectives, requirement of capital is reviewed periodically with reference to operating and business plans that take into account capital expenditure and strategic investments.
 Sourcing of capital is done through judicious combination of equity/internal accruals and borrowings, both short term and long term.
-The capital structure is governed by policies approved by the Board of Directors and the Company monitors capital by applying net debt (total borrowings less investments and cash and cash equivalents) to equity ratio.
+The capital structure is governed by policies approved by the Board of Directors and the Company monitors capital by applying net debt (total borrowings less current investments and cash and cash equivalents) to equity ratio.
 The Company manages its capital structure and make adjustments in the light of changes in economic conditions and the requirements of financial covenants attached to the interest bearing loans and borrowings that define capital structure requirements.
-No changes were made in the objectives, policies or processes for managing capital during the year ended 31st March, 2024 or corresponding previous year.
+No changes were made in the objectives, policies or processes for managing capital during the year ended 31st March, 2025 or corresponding previous year.

 (c) Undisclosed income: